DhammaCharts/old-website/_posts/2021-01-02-4NobleTruths.md

 ---

-Major concepts of Early Buddhist Texts.
+This chart is still in progress and contains many errors.
+It represent the major concepts of Early Buddhist Texts.